Head of School of Law

 Greg Gordon joined the School of Law as a lecturer in 2004 after a period working in Aberdeen and London as a solicitor specialising in litigation, primarily in the oil and gas sector.
-He became a senior lecturer in 2011.
+He became a senior lecturer in 2011 and Professor Law in 2019.
 He is a Fellow of the Higher Education Academy.

-Dr Gordon is the Head of School and Co-ordiator of Aberdeen University's involvement in the North Sea Energy Law Programme.
-He previously served as Depty Head and as the Co-Director for Aberdeen University Centre for Energy Law.
+Prof Gordon is the Head of School.
+He previously served as Deputy Head of School and as the Co-Director for Aberdeen University Centre for Energy Law.

 Upstream oil and gas law; Scots law generally; the law of delict/tort.